FreeCAD/FreeCAD-documentation/wiki/FreeCAD_and_DWG_Import.md

 -   homepage: <https://qcad.org/en/qcad-command-line-tools#dwg2dwg>
 -   license: commercial
 -   optional, used to enable import and export of DWG files

+QCAD is a well-known open-source DXF-based 2D CAD platform.
+It also offers a paid pro version, which is basically the open-source version plus support for the DWG format.
+When buying the pro version, QCAD also includes a DWG to DXF conversion utility that can be used by FreeCAD.

+#### Installation

+You need to set the path to the executable manually.
+See [Import Export Preferences](Import_Export_Preferences#DWG.md).

 ### CADExchanger Workbench